 6) Start a forum or group for your readers

 Consider launching a group or forum for your readers.
 This is a place where you can really engage with them much more deeply.
-For example, Ms. Ileane has her Fans of Blogger Ileane group in Facebook and I have the Small Business Marketing Forum group in LinkedIn for my readers.
+For example, Ms. Ileane offers her Patreon page the private Facebook group.
 Any social network that supports groups can be used to create community.

 7) Mention and link to their blogs in your posts